David Neuberger, Baron Neuberger of Abbotsbury: Early life

 Neuberger was born on 10 January 1948, the son of Albert Neuberger, Professor of Chemical Pathology at St Mary's Hospital, University of London, and his wife, Lilian.
+He was born Jewish originating from Germany.
 His uncle was the noted rabbi Herman N. Neuberger.
 All three of his brothers are or were professors: James Neuberger is Professor of Medicine at the University of Birmingham, Michael Neuberger was Professor of Molecular Immunology at the University of Cambridge, while Anthony Neuberger is Professor in Finance at Warwick Business School, University of Warwick.

 He was educated first at The Hall School, Hampstead, then Westminster School, and studied chemistry at Christ Church, Oxford.